microsoft/adfsToolbox/eventsModule/README.md

 across multiple servers.
 This tool also allows the user to reconstruct the HTTP request/response headers from the logs.

+## Install

+Follow the instructions [here](https://github.com/Microsoft/adfsToolbox#getting-started) to install this module.

 ## Cmdlets in AdfsEventsModule

 This module exposes the following cmdlets: